AdesisNetlife/croak/README.md

 $ croak init -g
 ```

-The above command will create a `.croakrc` file in your user home directory, like global configuration.
+The above command will create a `.croakrc` file in your user home directory, as global configuration.
-See the [configuration file](#configuration-file) section for more details

 Still confused?
-Please, take some minutes reading the docs below
+Please, take some minutes reading the detailed documentation below

 ## Table of Contents